Jonacool/Harnessing-Reduced-Order-Models-for-Efficient-Burnup-Calculations---ROM-package/README.md

 Dear new user,

+This is a package written during my thesis on Harnessing Reduced Order Models for Efficient Burnup Calculations.

 Hopefully the rom package will help grasping the basics of Reduced Order Modelling in regards to feul burnup anlysis in nuclear energy.
-The repo accompanies https://github.com/Jonacool/Harnessing-Reduced-Order-Models-for-Efficient-Burnup-Calculations---Scripts-and-Data.
+The repo accompanies https://github.com/Jonacool/BurnupROM-ScriptsAndData.

 Installing is done with pip install . in the folder where you have downloaded the files.